December 15th Coaching Tip: SWOT.

 December 17th Coaching Tip: Good Intent.

 Christmas cards, stamps, address labels and lists of names are all set out on my dining room table.
-Although I haven’t gotten to getting them hand-written and mailed, my intent is good.
-I had numerous photos printed so that I can include them to further personalize my holiday greetings.
+Although I haven’t even started on them (which takes completing thoughtful hand-written notes and then mailing them), my intent is good.
+I had numerous photos printed as I like to include memorable and fun photos of good times from the previous 12 months to further personalize my holiday greetings.

 Hoping to get these done by yearend, but if not, early January will do.
-It’s the thought that counts, and the meaning that I put in to them makes me feeling good about spreading joy to my peeps.
+It’s the thought that counts, and the meaning that I put into them makes me feel good about spreading joy to my peeps.
 It’s all with good intent, even if a bit late.